 When Should You See a New York City Corn Removal Specialist?

 If you have any medical conditions that restrict blood flow to your feet, including diabetes or varicose veins, you should consult with a podiatrist if you have corns.
 Pre-existing conditions should always be discussed with your doctor and podiatrist before having corn removal procedures done.
-This is particularly true if you have any kind of blood clotting disorder.
+This is particularly true if you have any blood clotting disorder.

 What to Expect From Our Manhattan and Queens Corn Removal Podiatrists

-If the problem is more advanced, one of our foot surgeons may also remove some of the bone, inflamed tissue, or bursa beneath the corn itself as part of the surgery.
+If the problem is more advanced, one of our foot surgeons may also remove some of the bone, inflamed tissue, or bursa beneath the corn as part of the surgery.
 The surgery will be done under local anesthesia using properly sterilized instruments in a sterile environment.
 This reduces the risk of complications or infection and helps to minimize your discomfort.

 Recovering From Corn Removal

 As with any surgical procedure, corn removal requires rest and recovery at home to ensure proper healing.
 After the local anesthesia used in the office has worn off, you will feel some aching or burning in the corn removal area.
-You should keep your foot elevated above your heart for 24 to 48 hours according to the instructions provided by your surgeon.
-You will be sent home with a prescription for some type of pain medication that a family member or friend can fill for you.
+You should keep your foot elevated above your heart for 24 to 48 hours, according to the instructions provided by your surgeon.
+You will be sent home with a prescription for pain medication that a family member or friend can fill for you.